hpmicro/hpm_sdk/samples/hpm_math/rfft/README_en.rst

 Running the example
 -------------------

-The serial terminal outputs the number of samples, the amplitude frequency data and the run time, and outputs PASS or ERROR NUM at the end.
+When the project runs correctly, the serial terminal outputs the number of samples, the amplitude and frequency characteristics data, and the running time of each unit, and outputs PASS or ERROR NUM at the end.

 The serial port output is shown below:

 .. code-block:: console